vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-azure.md

 **IMPORTANT:** Please be aware that you will need to create an SSH key so that you can pass the necessary Base 64 encoded value of the public key within the AZURE_SSH_PUBLIC_KEY_B64 parameter of the configuration file.
 How you generate your SSH key and how you then encode the entire Public key is up to you, but you will need to encode it before storing it within configuration file.

+If you would like a more detailed walk-through of how to create your config file and what each value corresponds to in Azure, please see the Tanzu documentation, which can be found [here](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.4/vmware-tanzu-kubernetes-grid-14/GUID-mgmt-clusters-config-azure.html).

 Once you have put in all of the values that are going to be relevant to your deployment, you will need to run the following commands from your Bootstrap VM.

 ```bash